omundy/learn-javascript/javascript-1/1-0-introduction.md

 # Javascript 1-0

-Introduction to Javascript, expressions, statements, and operators
+Introduction to expressions, statements, and operators